nbeaver/neware-data-munger/README.rst

     $ python extract-from-general-report.py
     Enter filename: input.txt
     Enter mass of active material in mg, or just press enter to calculate mAh:1.5

+Note that the input file must be tab-delimited, so keep this in mind if you export an Excel file and then convert it to a ``.csv`` file.

 ----
 TODO